 The dirty little secret is that by and large, both parties don't care about the debt.

-And they say, Whoa is me, if you get one, everybody will want an amendment.
+If you get one, everybody will want an amendment.

-Well, guess that would be called debate.
+That would be called debate.

 That would be called an open process.

-That would be called concern for your country enough to take a few minutes.
+That would be called concern for your country, enough to take a few minutes.

 And they're like, but it's Thursday, and we like to be on vacation on Fridays.

-We're gonna have zero amendments.
+We're going to have zero amendments.

 Zero goose egg, no amendments.